isomerpages/govtech-stp/_travellers-from-japan/00a-rgl-requirements-and-process.md

 The approved applicant will have to electronically submit pre-trip health and travel history declarations and declare his/her accommodation in Singapore via the **SG Arrival Card**, before departing for Singapore.
 The SG Arrival Card can also be accessed via the **Visit Singapore Travel Guide App**.

+#### Pre-Departure Measures

+Prior to travelling to Singapore, approved SafeTravel Pass travellers must:

+- Monitor their health status and defer travel if feeling unwell;
+- Have not travelled out of Japan in the entirety of the 14 days days prior to departure;
+- Take a polymerase chain reaction (PCR) test within 72 hours from departure and obtain a certificate of having tested negative for COVID-19, at the traveller’s own cost.
+The certificate must be issued by medical institutions designated by the Government of Japan.

+At pre-boarding checks, approved SafeTravel Pass travellers must produce:

+-	A valid SafeTravel Pass for the intended week of travel;
+-	A valid visa to enter Singapore (for visa-required passport holders);
+-	A valid certificate of negative result for a COVID-19 PCR test taken within 72 hours before departure for Singapore;
+-	A return air ticket or proof of other transportation arrangements (e.g. private transportation) to depart Singapore.